Freely-Given-org/BibleTranslationManual/README.md

 # Bible Translation Manual

-This is a copy of the unfoldingWord® Translation Academy from [Door43](https://git.door43.org/unfoldingWord/en_ta/) under the same CC-BY-SA 4.0 licence.
+This is a copy of the _unfoldingWord® Translation Academy_ from [Door43](https://git.door43.org/unfoldingWord/en_ta/) made available under the same CC-BY-SA 4.0 licence.

 ## Reasons for the copy

 These are the main reasons for making this copy (not necessarily in priority order):

-1. The ability to rename it __and to give it greater exposure__. _Translation Academy_ is a nice brand name, and hopefully translators are more likely to search for terms like “Bible Translation Manual”.
+1. The ability to rename it **and to give it greater exposure**. _Translation Academy_ is a nice brand name, and hopefully translators are more likely to search for terms like “Bible Translation Manual”.
-2. The ability for others to fork it on GitHub. _Translation Academy can only be directly forked on [Door43](https://git.door43.org).
+2. The ability for others to fork it on GitHub. _Translation Academy_ can only be directly forked on [Door43](https://git.door43.org).
 3. Just an easy way to list and curate quality Bible resources here in this home.

+## Changes from the original

+1. Renamed to Bible Translation Manual (12 April 2022)

+The original work by unfoldingWord is available from [unfoldingword.org/uta](unfoldingword.org/uta).

 ## Future plans

-Freely-Given.org plans to offer other formats within this same repository, including LibreOffice files and PDFs.
+1. Freely-Given.org plans to offer other formats within this same repository, including LibreOffice files and PDFs.

+## License

+See the [LICENSE](https://github.com/Freely-Given-org/BibleTranslationManual/blob/main/LICENSE.md) file for licensing information.

 ## Acknowlegements

-Translations of the original English manual can be found [here](https://git.door43.org/catalog).
+Translations of the original English manual can be found [on Door43](https://git.door43.org/catalog).
 Freely-Given.org does not plan to include translations here.
-If you wish to translate it into your language, we recommend that you follow the original unfoldingWord® instructions replicated below for working on Door43.
+If you wish to translate it into your language, we recommend that you follow the original unfoldingWord instructions replicated below for working on Door43.

 unfoldingWord is a registered trademark of [unfoldingWord](https://www.unfoldingword.org/).
 Freely-Given.org is very grateful for the high-quality work done by unfoldingWord, and for gifting it for the whole world to use under a generous open license.